Fun Ways to Keep Fit in the Winter

 - Difficulty losing the winter weight gained even when they start exercising again

-- Rather than fight the climate (a losing battle), use the climate to your advantage!
+Rather than fight the climate (a losing battle), use it to your advantage!
 Embrace the cold snowy weather and learn to snowshoe or cross country ski.
 Not only will you keep your mind busy, your body will respond well to the opportunity to cross train.

 Don’t forget the extra benefit we get when we exercise in winter compared to when it’s oh so easy to hop out of bed in the summer to workout; as many people report feeling that they have a touch of the blues during this time of the year, either due to a post-holiday lull or lack of sunlight, exercising can help boost our mood and set the day off on the right foot.

 Studies (2) have shown that exercise can be more effective than prescription anti-depressants; not to mention, exercise doesn’t have any side-effects!

 By allowing ourselves to be a little less regimented in our typical exercise routines, we open up the possibilities of how to keep fit all winter long.